Goshen, Massachusetts: Geography

 Goshen and Baker, Missouri, are the only two towns or villages in the United States within 29 miles of four different states.
 Goshen is 28.5 miles from New York, 28 miles from Connecticut, 26 miles from New Hampshire, and 20 miles from Vermont.

 Education

 Goshen is part of the Hampshire Regional School district along with Chesterfield, Southampton, Westhampton, and Williamsburg.
 Students in Goshen attend New Hingham Regional Elementary School in Chesterfield from K–6.
-High School students attend Hampshire Regional High School.
+High School students typically attend Hampshire Regional High School.